mauricesnip/twig-elementary-bundle/README.md

 ### `attributes` quirks

-Be aware that overriding `attributes.class` will yield unexpected `class` attributes, since the Twig spread operator (`...`) does not perform a deep merge.
+Be aware that overriding `attributes.class` will replace the entire `class` attribute, since Twig does not support deep merge.
+Nor does merge concatenate string values in any way.
+Thus, the following include:

 ```twig
 {% include 'common/molecules/cards/card.html.twig' with {